Skip to Content

 What to do with the Leftovers

 • Can I make this recipe in advance?
-Besides overnight oats, breakfast burritos are one of my favorite breakfast recipes for meal prep.
-Prepare the burritos and wrap them individually in foil for camping trips or a quick meal on the go.
+Apart from different overnight oat recipes, these breakfast burritos are one of my favorite dishes to meal prep.
+Prepare them by wrapping burritos individually in foil for camping trips or a quick meal on the go.

 • Refrigerate: Wrap the leftover chorizo burritos in foil or store them in an airtight container with paper towels for 2-3 days.

 • Freeze: Let the burritos cool, and wrap them in aluminum foil.
 Transfer them to a freezer-safe container or bag.
 You can save on foil by flash-freezing the burritos.
 Arrange them onto a baking sheet and place them into the freezer uncovered.
 After 1-2 hours, transfer them to a freezer-safe container or bag.
-Either way, they will freeze for 1-2 months.
+Either way, the chorizo burritos freeze for 1-2 months.

 • Thaw: Defrost the leftovers in the refrigerator overnight.